 This is a walled garden on the edge of a village, with fields and a chateau just beyond it.
 The clients had lived in this property for all of a week by the time they had asked me to produce a garden concept for them.
 However, they knew they wanted a natural pool and they wanted a naturalistic planting that was not just restricted to tiny borders around the perimeter of the garden and that connects with the landscape beyond.
 The garden is to cater for all age groups and the clients thought it might be fun to have a space where they can play pétanque with friends.
 The garden perimeter wall houses an old bread oven.
 The boundary on the right is overlooked by neighbours’ properties.
 The garden is much wider than it is long.

 The design challenge was to imagine how the space would be used when it has never been used by the family before.

 The main view out of the house onto the garden visually connects with the area beside the bread oven.
-By creating a seating area beneath a pergola and connecting those two spaces by a main path unifies the garden, brings the spaces together, visually stretches the space and brings planting into the middle of the space.
+By creating a seating area beneath a pergola and connecting those two spaces by a main path it unifies the garden, brings the spaces together, visually stretches the space and gives an opportunity to bring planting into the middle of the space.
 It also lends itself to a space in which to play the occasional game of pétanque.